The 12th Annual

 FOR EXCELLENCE IN STUDENT PERFORMANCE

-Best Actor and Best Actress Awards
+Best Actor and Best Actress Awards in a Musical

 Recognizing excellence in student performance.

 The Broadway Education Alliance Inc. (“BEA”), and Disney Theatrical Group present The Roger Rees Awards for Excellence in Student Performance annually to promote the importance of theatre education in the Greater New York area and provide students with educational scholarships, skills training, and career advancement.
 Nearly one hundred schools that produce a licensed production participate in the program so that students who perform leading roles can be considered for the title of Best Actor and Best Actress in a Musical and the Up and Comer Award.